ctomkow/swITch/README.md

 A python program which allows you to push commands to network devices.
 It can then dump the output to a file for later analysis.

 New: Implements netmiko's SCP file transfer!
-Use -f to transfer files to the device (specifies flash: directory only)
+Use -f to transfer files to the device (specifies flash: directory only.
+This is a netmiko limitation).
+Remember, Cisco's scp server implementation relies on authentication AND authorization.

-Note: The SCP method enables TACACS+ authorization then removes it after the SCP transfer happens (SCP needs authentication and authorization).
-This is specific to my environment :O

 I have decided to re-factor this code to work with Netmiko (work by Kirk Byers).
 Better to solve new problems instead of re-inventing the wheel.